dandraka/Zoro/MaskingTypes.md

 * MaskType = None
 * Asterisk: Ignored
 * Expression: Ignored
 * FieldName: Mandatory.
 The name of the field being sought.
+Note that field names are case-insensitive for CSV files & DB queries, but case-sensitive for JSON files.
 * ListOfPossibleReplacements: Ignored
 * QueryReplacement: Ignored
 * RegExGroupToReplace: Ignored